What they're saying about the trade war at China's 'Davos'

 Business leaders and officials in China say that Beijing is ready to dig in for a war of attrition with the United States on trade.

 The Trump administration launched its biggest barrage of tariffs yet just as top executives and policymakers were gathering for the start of a World Economic Forum event in the northern Chinese city of Tianjin on Tuesday.
+China said later it would retaliate with more tariffs of its own.

 The trade war dominated discussions at the "summer Davos," as the event is known, and few participants predicted a swift resolution to the conflict.